humeansacrifice/skrifa/README.md

 ## To do:

-- Write Tag logic and display.
+- ~~Write topic logic and display.~~
+- Create "Related Articles" widget.
 - Make search work better and not bork out when it's on article pages.
-- Look in to ways to streamline breadcrumb nav.
-It's a bit cumbersome to set up.
+- ~~Look in to ways to streamline breadcrumb nav.
+It's a bit cumbersome to set up.~~
 - ~~Add print stylesheets for printable articles.~~
 - ~~Add disqus feature.~~
 - ~~Generate and add linked "Category List" to index.~~~